top of page

 Monday 22 June

-Prof. Miguel Herrero de Jáuregui (Chair of the Department of Classical Philology)
+Prof. Dr. Miguel Herrero de Jáuregui (Chair of the Department of Classical Philology)

 11.00-11.30: Coffee Break